avan1235/mini-games/README.md

 ### Web client

-You can go directly to the [GitHub Pages](https://avan1235.github.io/mini-games/), where the static client of the application is deployed.
+You can go directly to the [Mini Games website](https://mini-games.procyk.in), where the static client of the application is deployed.

 ### Android client